elementor/wp2static/readme.txt

 = 1.2.0 =

-Good to be back into developing the plugin again.
-This release brings some good functionality, though may be some bugs.
-If so, please contact me to fix: lionhive@gmail.com Cheers, Leon

  * 1-click generation and exporting to an FTP server
  * improved user experience when saving and exporting sites (no more white screen of boredom!)